tpoisot/ms_abc_networks/ms/ms.md_m.md

 originated through evolutionary processes.

 Yet the relative lack of well-resolved long-term time series of species interactions rule out the comparison of temporal dynamics [@donoghue_rcc] the (comparatively) extensive fossil and molecular record of species diversification allows.
-We adressed the question of network macro-evolution by confronting extent (bipartite) networks with the outcome of a birth-death simulation models, under the assumption that the best-fitting models will be a representation of the network's evolutionary history.
+We addressed the question of network macro-evolution by confronting extent (bipartite) networks with the outcome of a birth-death simulation models, under the assumption that the best-fitting models will be a representation of the network's evolutionary history.
 We posit that the evolution of networks follows a series of simple rules.
 First, every network starts as two species with one interaction.
 Second, a speciation event happens at the top level with probability $p$, and at the bottom level with probability $1-p$.
 Any incipient species start with all interaction of the ancestor.
-Third, interactions of the incipient species are lost with probability $\epsilon(\lambda, c, k)$ (see *Methods Summary*); this allows interactions to be lost either at a fixed rate
-$\lambda$, or as a function of the incipient specie's degree $k$.
+Third, interactions of the incipient species are lost with probability $\epsilon(\lambda, c, k)$ (see *Methods Summary*); this allows interactions to be lost either at a fixed rate $\lambda$, or as a function of the incipient specie's degree $k$.
 These three steps are repeated $10^4$ times, for $10^5$ random combinations of $<p, \lambda, c>$.
 Whenever either level has more than $10^2$ species, some are deleted at random.

-The endpoint of these simulations are compared to 271 bipartite ecological networks (seed dispersal; herbivory; parasitism; bacteriophagy; pollination -- see *Methods summary*) using Approximate Bayesian Simulation (ABC).
+We compared simulation endpoints to 271 bipartite ecological networks (seed dispersal; herbivory; parasitism; bacteriophagy; pollination -- see *Methods summary*) using Approximate Bayesian Computation (ABC).
 ABC [@csillery_abc; @wilkinson_abc] gives estimates of posterior distribution of parameters by comparing a measure of distance between empirical observations and a model, when no analytical expression of likelihood can be derived.
-We define the distance between a simulated ($i$) and empirical ($j$) network as
-$\text{d}(\mathbf{v}_i, \mathbf{v}_j)$, where $\mathbf{v}$ is an array of
-network structural properties, including connectance, modularity [@olesen_mpn], nestedness [@bastolla_amn], and the distribution of different network motifs [@stouffer_efe] (see *Methods summary*).
-All of these measures were ranged in
+We define the distance between a simulated ($i$) and empirical ($j$) network as $\text{d}(\mathbf{v}_i, \mathbf{v}_j)$, where $\mathbf{v}$ is an array of network structural properties, including connectance, modularity [@olesen_mpn], nestedness [@bastolla_amn], and the distribution of different network motifs [@stouffer_efe] (see *Methods summary*).
+Measures were ranged in $[0;1]$.
-$[0;1]$.
 The posterior distribution of best-fitting parameters, for each network, is the parameters of the closest 500 simulated models.

+Posterior distribution of the parameters differ across interaction types
+\autoref{posteriors}.
+The probability of speciation at either level ($p$) is the least strongly selected, which suggests that mechanisms pertaining to the evolution of *interactions* have a stronger impact on extent network structure.
+There are two situations for the distribution of $\lambda$: herbivory and pollination networks have higher values of this parameter, meaning that herbivores/pollinators tend to retain the interactions of their ancestors \note{ref}.
+All other types of networks were best described by low values of $\lambda$; their interactions appear to be more labile throughout coevolution.
+Finally, all systems show a strong bias towards moderately high values of $c$; this indicates that the effective probability of retaining one's ancestor's interactions decreases with ancestor's degree.
+There is an upper bound to the generalism of species over time, which results in a spectrum of high-degree and low-degree species in networks, as described in many natural systems [@poisot_cff; @williams_bmc].

 1. parameters distribution